 1974 -- Orest Kindrachuk scored early in the third period and Bernie Parent turned aside 32 of 34 shots as the Flyers erased a 2-0 deficit and salvaged a 2-2 tie with the Atlanta Flames at the Omni.

-Rick MacLeish also scored for Philadelphia, who extended their unbeaten streak to 10 games (8-0-2), while Parent extended his personal unbeaten string to 11 (8-0-3).
+Rick MacLeish also scored for Philadelphia, who extended their undefeated streak to 10 games (8-0-2), while Parent extended his personal unbeaten string to 11 (8-0-3).